krancour/kargo-examples/02-git-driven/03-kustomize-driven/02-commit-n-image/README.md

-In this example, stage-specific Argo CD `Application` resources point at a corresponding, stage-specific branch of a Git repository.
+In this example, stage-specific Argo CD `Application` resources point at corresponding, stage-specific branches of a Git repository.
 Kargo watches the `kustomize` branch of that repository for new commits and also watches for new versions of the `public.ecr.aws/nginx/nginx` container image.

-New versions of the commit + image pair are advanced from stage to stage by checking out the commit, running `kustomize edit set image` in an stage-specific path (Kustomize overlay), then committing the entire working tree to the stage-specific branch.
+New versions of the commit + image pair are advanced from stage to stage by checking out the commit, running `kustomize edit set image` against the base kustomize configuration, rendering a stage-specific kustomize overlay, and committing the results to the head of the stage-specific branch.

-Note that sourcing commits from one branch, but _making_ commits to another branch prevents the formation of a loop.